Formed

 a half situate in the Borough and Parish of Lyme Regis, and about 5

-miles situated in the Town and Parish of Ottery St.
+miles situated in the Town and Parish of Ottery St. Mary, which portions are repaired by the

-the respective parishes.
+respective parishes.
 There are ten

 toll-gates and four bars on this branch.
 Dividing the road into two equal